-Infection – The Second Cause of Mortality in Hemodialysis Patients
+Infection – The Second Most Common Cause of Mortality in Dialysis Patients

-Healthcare associated infections are a major risk to the safety of Hemodialysis patients (HD).
-Infection is the first cause of hospitalization and the second most common cause of mortality.
-Hemodialysis is the most common type of dialysis, accounting for about 90% of all dialysis patients.
-While there are many reasons why HD patients have an increased risk of infection, 3 of the most common are:
+Infection is the first cause of hospitalization and the second most common cause of mortality in dialysis patients.
+While there are many reasons why dialysis patients have an increased risk of infection, 4 of the most common are:

-- Prolonged blood exposure during HD treatments through vascular access (mainly catheters) and extracorporeal circuit (with many ports and connections)
+- Prolonged blood exposure during treatments through vascular access (mainly catheters) and extra-corporeal circuit (with many ports and connections)

 - Frequent contact with other patients and healthcare workers who move between patients and machines